That Girl Cooks Healthy

 Similar to the traditional method, you will need a selection of dried fruit.
 Choose fruit that you enjoy, but don't go too heavy on one specific ingredient.

-I like to use a variety of fruit, so I purchase a couple of bags of dried mixed fruit and add some of the missing ingredients such as dates, cranberries and prunes separately.
+I like to use a variety of fruit, so I purchased a couple of bags of dried mixed fruit and add some of the missing ingredients such as dates, cranberries and prunes separately.

-One thing to note, in fact this very important is that this alcohol free version should be used no later than 2 weeks in advance (I haven't test the longevity pass this length of time).
+One thing to note, in fact this very important is that this alcohol free version should be used no later than 3 weeks in advance (this is updated longevity).

-For those of you who want something more short term, maybe you forget to feed the fruit with liquid or get flustered nearer to Christmas, this method should ease some of that stress.
+For those of you who want something more short term, maybe you forgot to feed the fruit with liquid or get flustered nearer to Christmas, this method should ease some of that stress.

 What I like to do is part blend some of the fruit, about a quarter with some of the fruit juice, this serves as a helping hand for softening the fruit and intensifying the flavour.